guanlongzhao/ppg-gmm/README.md

-# ppg-gmm
-Using phonetic posteriorgram based frame pairing for segmental accent conversion
+# Using phonetic posteriorgram based frame pairing for segmental accent conversion

+**Coming soon.**

+This repo hosts the proposed system in our TASLP submission "Using phonetic posteriorgram based frame pairing for segmental accent conversion."